Defense Sec'y Mattis seeks continuity in policy toward Asia

 He spoke of “reinforcing the international order” while seeking a “peaceful, prosperous and free Asia” – echoes of the traditional U.S. policy goals – without mentioning the narrower challenges of a nuclear North Korea and a rising China.
 He is expected to discuss North Korea and China in his Saturday speech.

-Upon arriving in Singapore, Mattis scheduled meetings with Singapore’s Prime Minister Lee Hsien Loong and Australian Prime Minister Malcolm Turnbull, who also will address the conference known as the Shangri-La Dialogue.
+Upon arriving in Singapore, Mattis scheduled meetings Friday with Singorean and Asian officials.

 President Donald Trump raised doubts in Asia when he took office following a campaign in which he sharply criticized Japan and South Korea for not pulling their weight as treaty allies.
 So far, however, the administration has been more supportive.